-These medicines may be affected by Quetiapine-GA, or may affect how well it works.
-You may need different amounts of your medicine, or you may need to take different medicines.
+These medicines may be affected by quetiapine modified release tablets or may affect how well it works.
+You may need different amounts of your medicine or you may need to take different medicines.
 Your doctor will advise you.

-Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Quetiapine-GA.
+Your doctor and pharmacist have more information about medicines to be careful with or avoid while taking quetiapine modified release tablets.

-If you have not told your doctor about any of these things, tell them before you take any Quetiapine-GA.
+If you have not told your doctor about any of these things, tell them before you take any quetiapine modified release tablets.

-How to take QUETIAPINE-GA
+How to take it